Regular language: Location in the Chomsky hierarchy

 To locate the regular languages in the Chomsky hierarchy, one notices that every regular language is context-free.
-The converse is not true: for example the language consisting of all strings having the same number of a's as b's is context-free but not regular.
+The converse is not true: for example, the language consisting of all strings having the same number of as as bs is context-free but not regular.
 To prove that a language is not regular, one often uses the Myhill–Nerode theorem and the pumping lemma.
 Other approaches include using the closure properties of regular languages or quantifying Kolmogorov complexity.